 Funeral and memorial services at Good Shepherd are based on the order of service provided in The Book of Common Prayer.
 The Clergy will help your family to plan the service, and to choose readings, prayers, hymns, and music that proclaim our faith in resurrection; reflect and celebrate the life of the person who has died; and offer comfort and hope to all who mourn.

-To inquire about scheduling a funeral/memorial service please contact the Church Administrator at 864.877.2330.
+To inquire about scheduling a funeral or memorial service please contact the Pastoral Care Coordinator at 864.380.0761.